nanosoftonline/clean-flutter/README.md

 And that's it.
 We'll now handle the side effect inside the function and return the appropriate Either result.

 #### TDD
-We have just created non-testable pieces of production code (models and interfaces).
-It's not time to write some production code.
-We'll start with the business logic which exists with our use cases.

 ##### Use Case: Get All Customers
-Before we create the "Get all customers" use cases let's define an interface for it.
-In Dart, we use abstract classes to define interfaces.
-Why do we need an interface?
-To dynamically inject this use case into code that is dependent on it we need an interface.
+Before we create the "Get all customers" use cases let's define an interface or contract for it.
+From the flow diagram above we can see that this class will be used by one or more view models.

 ```dart
 //lib/domain/use_cases/customer/get_all_customers.dart